mandelsoft/mdgen/doc/README.md

   change the section header without invalidating the links all over the document tree.

+- Subsections of different sections may not use the same title, if they should be usable as link target.

 - The different font sizes of section headers are nice but do not really help to understand the document structure, because the difference in the size is only recognizable in a direct comparison, but does